Robert M. Berne Cardiovascular Research Center

 Research Associate is the title given to postdocs who are affiliated with the university as employees.
 In these cases the source of funds does not restrict direct payment/employment from the university.
 Postdoctoral research associates are part of the University’s Professional Research Staff (PRS).
 Other categories of the Professional Research Staff include Research Scientists, Senior Scientists, and Principal Scientists.

-To see current available Research Associate positions in the CVRC then please go to https://uva.wd1.myworkdayjobs.com/UVAJobs, and search CVRC.
+To see current available Research Associate positions in the CVRC then please go to https://uva.wd1.myworkdayjobs.com/UVAJobs, select the Professional Research Staff on the left menu.
 Once on that page you will see a listing of current openings.
+To filter to the CVRC, search Cardiovascular Research Center or CVRC from the search field.
 If no positions are listed then we are not currently hiring.

 We welcome students from all departments of the University.
 We prefer students to be in their 2nd year, who are willing to commit at least 10 hours per week and plan to remain in the lab until their graduation.
 Positions can either be for credit or to gain experience in the field of research.